nklammer/epug-autodoc/README.md

 ```
 # An important note for larger repository structures

-If you have a complicated repository structure, you may need to explicitly place `__init__.py` files at the level of the subpackage.
+If you have a complicated repository structure, you may need to explicitly place `__init__.py` files at the level of the subpackage and parent package (e.g., at ./src and at ./src/bpp).
 Even though `__init__.py` files are no longer required in Python 3.X, Sphinx still uses them to find your modules that you want documented.

 # To-do